winitzki/scall/tutorial/programming_dhall.md

 Functions of that type are called **hylomorphisms**.
 See, for example, [this tutorial](https://blog.sumtypeofway.com/posts/recursion-schemes-part-5.html).

+So far, we have motivated hylomorphisms as fold-like functions for greatest fixpoint types.
+Because of the universal quantifiers `∀(t : Type)` and `∀(r : Type)` in their type signature, hylomorphisms are in fact more general: they can be used to transform values of an arbitrary type `t` into values of another type `r`, as long as we can supply a suitable functor `F` and functions of types `t → F t` and `F r → r`.
+An intuitive picture of that sort of computation is that the given function of type `t → F t` will be used repeatedly to "unfold" a given value of type `t` into a tree-like structure of type `F (F (...
+(F t)...))`, while the function of type `F r → r` will be used repeatedly to extract the output data (of type `r`) from that tree-like structure.

+Now we turn to the question of implementing hylomorphisms in Dhall.
-The immediate problem for Dhall is that hylomorphisms do not (and cannot) guarantee termination.
+An immediate problem for Dhall is that hylomorphisms do not (and cannot) guarantee termination.
-So, Dhall does not support hylomorphisms as they are usually defined.
+So, Dhall cannot support hylomorphisms as they are usually defined.
 Let us examine that problem is more detail.

 #### Example: why hylomorphisms terminate (in Haskell)